RICCIARDI-Adrien/Logic_Signal_Generator/README.md

 # Logic Signal Generator

-8-channel 3.3V/5V 4MHz logic signal generator based on a PIC18F26K22.
+A versatile multi-protocol 1.8V/3.3V/5V logic signal generator powered by a PIC18F25K50.

 ## Features

-* 8 independant channels that can also be used as a single 8-bit port.
+* 8 independant channels featuring several standard protocols.
-* Microcontroller hardware I2C, UART, SPI and 3 PWM modules available on signal connector.
+* The microcontroller hardware I2C, UART, SPI and PWM modules are used to provide the signal timings.
-* USB-powered.
+* Entirely USB-powered, no need for an external power supply.
-* Embedded 3.3V up to 1A power supply (3.3V is derived from USB power, so this power could be limited by your USB port).
+* Dedicated power supplies and ground connector to easily power the device under test.
+The embedded 1.8V and 3.3V power supplies are each able to provide 500mA (these power supplies are derived from the USB power, so the available power could be limited by the USB port).
-* USB 5V power supply available on board.
-* On-board switch to select logic signals output voltage (3.3V or 5V).
+* On-board switch to quickly select the logic signals output voltage (1.8V, 3.3V or 5V).
-* On-board FTDI USB FIFO connected to microcontroller to display debug data as fast as possible.
-This shows as a standard serial port on your development computer.
+* The USB interface is managed by the microcontroller itself and provides a standard USB serial port to the host.
+* Simple shell-based text interface through the serial port to interactively configure and define the logic signals to generate.
-* Doubled signals connector to easily connect a logic analyzer.
+* The signals are doubled on the output connector to easily connect a logic analyzer.
-* Dedicated ground connector to have as many ground signals as logic signals.
-* PICkit-compatible standard connector to easily program on-board microcontroller with your favorite development tool.
+* PICkit-compatible standard connector to easily program the on-board microcontroller firmware.
-* Microchip XC8-compatible template source code with FTDI FIFO support library.
 * Compact and robust casing designed to bring the signal generator on field.
-* Easy to build at home (even casing).